KnowledgeForge/keymaker/docs/content/0.1.0/docs/accessing-completions-chat-model/index.md

 ## Working with Chat Models

-KeyMaker provides functionality for using roles with chat models.
+Keymaker provides functionality for using roles with chat models.
 This can help improve performance by providing the model with a clearer context for the conversation.
 Here's an example of using roles with a chat model:

 ```python
 from keymaker import Prompt